 WHAT IF I ALREADY OWN MY HOME

-You own you home and you want to make some changes, expand your living area, update your kitchen or bath.
+You own your home and you want to make some changes, expand your living area, update your kitchen or bath.
 Maybe you want a new in-ground pool!
-New landscaping, with a deck or patio with a firepit!
+New landscaping, with a deck or patio with a fire pit!
 Add a new bedroom or bath or both!
 Add or expand your garage!
 Whatever you can think of it can more than likely be done with a renovation mortgage.

 What if you have lived in your house long enough and you are considering moving to a new home?
 But, as you look at your current home you ask yourself would I purchase this house in its current condition?
 As you look at the houses available in the are you would prefer to live you are finding houses that cost more but are too similar in age and style as your current home.
 What if you would prefer to live in your current home if it was simply better or different?

 If you have the equity in your home consider a home renovation mortgage.
-Keep in mind that renovation mortgages create equity in most instances.
+Keep in mind that renovation mortgages in most instances will create equity for you.
 The value of your home is determined by the work you will have done not by the current value.
 The creation of this equity can make your home worth more!

 Appraisals for all renovation mortgages, FHA 203k, Homestyle, VA, and Jumbo, are valued based on the after-completion value of the home.
 This means the Appraiser will have in hand all the information about what you will be doing to improve the house and will take those improvements into consideration when they appraise your house.
 Many times this information leads to a greater loan to value creating additional equity after all the work is completed.
 BONUS: the FHA 203k will allow up to a 110% loan amount of the after completion valuation.

 HOME IMPROVEMENT LOAN OPTIONS: